ajrf/GetDataProject/README.md

 - boolean **'ordBySubjID'** sets the relative order of the first two columns (the dataset labels): if TRUE the order is |SubjectID|Activity|, and if FALSE it is |Activity|SubjectID| (the default);
-- boolean **'rmTmpFiles'** (debugging): whether to remove the temporary features parsed files (default: TRUE).
+- boolean **'rmTmpFiles'** (debugging): whether to remove the temporary features' parsed files (default: TRUE).
 - boolean **'forceGenTmpFiles+** (debugging): whether to force the re-generation of the temporary features parsed files (default: FALSE).
-Note: by default the temporary features parsed files are not re-generated if they already exist.
+Note: by default the temporary features' parsed files are not re-generated if they already exist.